-NBME provides testing, education, consultative, and research services for a range of health profession organizations including medical specialty boards and societies, the veterinary licensing board, and allied health professional organizations.
+NBME provides testing, education, consultative, and research services for a range of health profession organizations including medical specialty boards and societies, and allied health professional organizations.
 Included among the organizations supported by the NBME are:

 The American Association of Medical Assistants' Certifying Board has collaborated with the NBME since 1977 to provide high quality test development, administration, scoring, and psychometric services in support of the CMA (AAMA) credentialing program.
 The Certified Medical Assistant (AAMA) credential is awarded to medical assistants who have completed an accredited postsecondary medical assisting program—including a practicum—and passed the CMA (AAMA) Certification Examination offered by the AAMA’s Certifying Board.
 The exam is a rigorous assessment of the knowledge necessary to perform medical assisting administrative and clinical procedures.
 Following initial certification, the CMA (AAMA) must recertify every five years by continuing education or exam to demonstrate continued competence.
 For more information about medical assisting and the CMA (AAMA) credential, visit the AAMA website at: www.aama-ntl.org.

-The American Board of Medical Genetics, a member of the American Board of Medical Specialties, certifies individuals and accredits training programs in the field of human genetics.
-Since 1981, the NBME has worked with ABMG to reinforce its commitment to quality care by developing, administering, and scoring certifying examinations in clinical genetics, clinical biochemical genetics, clinical cytogenetics, and clinical molecular genetics.
-For more information about the ABMG and its certifying examinations, visit the ABMG website at: http://www.abmg.org.
+The American Board of Medical Genetics and Genomics, a member of the American Board of Medical Specialties, certifies individuals and accredits training programs in the field of medical genetics and genomics.
+Since 1981, the NBME has worked with ABMGG to reinforce its commitment to quality care by developing, administering, and scoring all of its In-Training and Certification examinations.
+The NBME is also working with the ABMGG to assist with the development of content for the Continuing Certification (MOC) Program’s longitudinal assessment pilot program, CertLink.
+For more information about the ABMGG, its mission, and its examinations, visit the ABMGG website at: http://www.abmgg.org.

 In 1964 the American Board of Neurological Surgery, a member board of the American Board of Medical Specialties, began working with the NBME to introduce an In-Training Examination.
 The usefulness of this comprehensive multiple-choice assessment led the ABNS to incorporate it into the certification process.
-The paper-based Primary Examination is now available to all neurological surgery residents in accredited programs and is considered to be an important step in the process toward certification.
-The ABNS also develops, delivers, and scores the web-based ABNS Maintenance of Certification Examination in collaboration with the NBME.
-For additional information about the ABNS and its examination programs, visit the ABNS website at: http://www.abns.org/content/default.asp.
+The web-based Primary Examination is now available to all neurological surgery residents in accredited programs and is considered to be an important step in the process toward certification.
+For additional information about the ABNS and its examination programs, visit the ABNS website at: http://www.abns.org.

 The American Osteopathic Board of Orthopedic Surgery was established in 1979 and exists primarily for the purpose of assisting newly trained osteopathic orthopedic surgeons in the certification process.
 The purpose of the certification examination is to provide the public with a dependable mechanism to identify physicians who have met a standard to assure competent performance in the field of orthopedic surgery.
 Certification in Orthopedic Surgery from AOBOS requires completion of a written examination, an oral examination, and a clinical review consisting of a chart audit and observation of surgical cases.
 The NBME supports the development, administration, and scoring of the AOBOS Certification and Recertification Examinations.
 For more information, visit AOBOS at: http://www.aobos.org.